 Apologies can be uncomfortable, right?

 Different cultures apologize differently.
 Some are known for apologizing for everything (looking at you, Canada).
 Some barely apologize at all.
-And English has about seventeen different ways to say “sorry,” depending on whether you’re talking to your boss, your friend, or the barista whose coffee you just knocked over.
+And English has about seventeen different ways to say “sorry,” depending on whether you’re talking to your boss, your friend, or the groggy co-worker whose coffee you just knocked over.

 For adult ESL learners, this is a minefield.

-They need to know WHEN to apologize, HOW to apologize, and how to sound like an actual human while doing it.
-Not just memorize “I’m sorry for the inconvenience” and hope it fits every situation.
+They need to know WHEN to apologize, HOW to apologize, and how to sound like a real live human while doing it.
+You don’t want them to just memorize “I’m sorry for the inconvenience” and hope it fits every situation.

 So how do we teach this?
-With role-plays, of course!
+Duh…with role-plays, of course!

 Look, you could hand your students a list of apology phrases to memorize.
 They could dutifully write them down, maybe even practice saying them a few times.